freecorejs/freecore/README.md

 # freecore
-A Javascript library that supports efficient and modular single page application development, with any server stack.
+A JavaScript library for building single page applications, with any server stack.